 As noted above, technical analysis is used in more traditional asset trading.
 This means that understanding the fundamentals of traditional TA will help understand its analogue in the cryptocurrency trading market.
 Charles Dow introduced the fundamentals of the theoretical approach to technical analysis as the “Dow Theory” in the late 19th century, but this has been expanded since then.

 The core assumption of TA is that the price of an asset already incorporates the requisite (public) information needed for statistical assessment of fluctuating prices on the market.
 The practice, therefore, analyses patterns and trends instead of the qualities and attributes of a particular asset.
 These days, the field accepts three fundamental aspects which inform technical analysis:

 1. All Factors Are Incorporated Into The Market

-Everything that should impact upon the price of an asset is already included within the price itself.
+Everything that should impact the price of an asset is already included in the price.
 From the fundamental attributes of the company to the broad-based psychology of the market, these are assumed as inherent to the price.
-All that one needs to do is to analyze the price trends.
+All that one needs to do is analyse the price trends.

 2. There Are Always Trends In Price Movement

 No matter the volatility of the market, price trends will always be able to be discerned irrespective of the time frame involved.
 Therefore, the price of an asset will continue along the path of a past trend rather than fluctuate without reason.